When a Good Man Cries: Lyrics and composition

 "When a Good Man Cries" is a country song featuring prominent fiddle, drums, and bass.
 Of the idea behind the lyrics, CMAT stated “this is me going in on myself because I made an ex-partner cry.
 He hadn’t done anything wrong.
 There’s this thing in third-wave feminism, which is, I feel, now outdated, where women should be like men.
 Making a man cry is turning a trope on its head.
 I repeat ‘Kyrie Eleison’ [‘Lord have mercy’] over and over again at the end, which is a reference to my favourite song of all time, ‘The Donor’ by Judee Sill, in which she's begging God for another chance to become a good person.”

 During the song, CMAT refers to herself as "the people's mess, Dunboyne Diana" and which is a play on the phrase "the people's princess", a common descriptor of Diana, Princess of Wales, whom CMAT has mentioned in several songs on Euro-Country.
 She also references Veruca Salt from Roald Dahl's 1964 novel Charlie and the Chocolate Factory, and the title character from Oscar Wilde's 1890 novel The Picture of Dorian Gray.

 Live performances

 CMAT performed "When a Good Man Cries" live for the first time at the Green Man Festival on 16 August 2025 at Brecon Beacons National Park in Wales.

+In June 2026, Olivia Rodrigo covered the song as part of a set for BBC Radio 1's Live Lounge.